 At a time when hate, misunderstandings, stereotypes and assumptions about cultural identities and differences swirl all around us, it is particularly important that each of us who feels different speaks truth to power and lives as authentically as possible.
 Not only does the world need us to share our differences, but we also owe it to ourselves to do so in order to be more empowered and to create more inclusive spaces where others can thrive too.

 It’s safe to say that our work towards creating more inclusive workplaces and a more inclusive society is an ongoing project that we must all continue to invest in.
-I’m so proud that the widespread interest in EDI and in anti-racism work, especially, is continuing as we enter this new year.
+I’m so proud that the widespread interest in DEI and in anti-racism work, especially, is continuing as we enter this new year.

-Like what you’re reading?
-Sign up for bci’s mailing list to get the latest diversity and inclusion insights right to your inbox every month.
+Sign up for bci’s mailing list to get the latest diversity, equity and inclusion insights right to your inbox every month.